martian-lang/martian-docs/content/advanced-features/index.md

 Disabled pipelines or stages will not run, and their outputs will be populated with null values.
 Downstream stages must be prepared to deal with this case.

+Note that the value being bound to `disabled` must be a boolean.
+Martian does not have a concept of "falsey" values the way for example Python or JavaScript do.

 ## Parallelization
 Subject to resource constraints, Martian parallelizes work by breaking pipeline logic into chunks and parallelizing them in two ways.
 First, stages can run in parallel if they don't depend on each other's outputs.
 Second, individual stages may split themselves into several chunks.

+### Chunking

 Stages which split are specified in mro as, for example,
 ```